 Rockit has a number of locations across London and you can also shop on their website.

-Relax after your shopping trip with an overnight stay at the luxurious Clayton Crown Hotel in Cricklewood.
+Relax after your shopping trip with an overnight stay in the spacious rooms at the luxurious Clayton Crown Hotel in Cricklewood.
 Enjoy one of the only hotel swimming pools in London and treat yourself to [afternoon tea] served in our delightful glass atrium connected to the grade II listed building, the Crown.
 Located in North West London.

 There’s a range of hotel offers at Clayton Crown Hotel so grab the gang – it’s for a girly weekend in London.